pkdevboxy/crom/README.md

 ### Package Discovery

-No one wants to specify a lengthy URL every time they install a package, and you don’t have to with Crom, either.
-When you ask Crom to install a package by  a name, it searches an extensible list of registries and installs the best match.
+When you ask Crom to install a package by name, it searches an extensible list of registries and installs the best match.
 So this:

 ```
 crom install d3-format